 Because if you’re not an ecommerce surf shop you want people to visit you so they can open their wallets and part with their cash.

-So you’ll have your phone number, email address and location.
+So you’ll add your phone number, email address and location to the website.

 But you can use a website for some seriously powerful marketing.

 You could start writing articles about surfing, skating, skimboarding, bodyboarding, SUP’ing and everything in-between, and so attract attention from the right crowds.

 If you categorise your website correctly you’ll be building a powerful information structure people and search engines will love.

 Say you’ve just received a few boxes of Oakley sunglasses.
 Why not post it to your website?

 Or perhaps you’ve just received new stock of tie dyed t-shirts harking back to the 60’s.
 People will love it!
 Post it to your website!

 Why not just post to your social media channels?
 You’ll find the answer further down below.